Negative mass singularities mimicking dark energy: Stability analysis

+$v(x)$ is the magnitude of a physical radial velocity vector and requiring that this vector field remain smooth and continuous implies that $v(x)\to0$ as $R(x)\to0$, that is at the boundaries $x=0$ and $x=x_{\rm max}$.
+This is true whether or not there are singularities at these points.
+The metric perturbations $d\nu(x)$ and $d\lambda(x)$ need not vanish at the boundaries.

+We are now able to determine the eigenfunctions $d\nu_n(x)$ and $d\lambda_n(x)$ and the eigenfrequency squares $\omega_n^2$.
+We find that the $v=0$ boundary conditions ensure that the set of $\omega_n^2$ is real.
+This indicates that the gravitational perturbation equations have produced a self-adjoint spatial wave operator, with the $v=0$ boundary condition playing a role similar to the finite energy condition for the scalar field equation.
+This is fortunate since energy is poorly defined in the gravity context.
+We also find that the metric and matter perturbations remain finite at the boundaries, as is the perturbed scalar curvature.

+Some of the eigenfunctions may be pure gauge, and we may eliminate them as follows.
+By considering a coordinate transformation $x\to x+\xi(x)$ we can obtain the shifts $\delta R(x)$ and $\delta B(x)$.
+The relation between these shifts is $\delta B(x)=(B(x)\delta R(x)/R'(x))'$.
+When an eigenfunction satisfies this relation, then it is pure gauge and it should be eliminated.
+After eliminating the pure gauge modes we numerically recover the known spectrum for the Einstein static universe, $\omega_n^2\propto n(n+2)w-(1+3w)$ for $n=0,2,3,4,...$ \cite{Harrison:1967zza,Gibbons:1987jt,Barrow:2003ni}.
+Notice that there is a single unstable mode for $w>1/5$, the negative $\omega_0^2$ mode, with more unstable modes developing for $w<1/5$.

-With $\delta B(t,x)=e^{-i\omega t}\delta B(x)$ and $\delta R(t,x)=e^{-i\omega t}\delta R(x)$ we can use the coupled wave equations to obtain the discrete spectrum, that is, the eigenfrequency squares $\omega_i^2$.
-We have done this for various choices of our inhomogeneous static spacetimes.
-With $v(t,x)=e^{-i\omega t}v(x)$ and when $v(0)=v(x_{\rm max})=0$ is imposed, we find that $\omega_i^2$ are real.
-For $w=1/3$ we often find one and only one unstable mode, that is, a single negative $\omega_i^2$.
-In particular, this is true for Figs.~1a, 2a, 2c.
-This matches the behaviour of the Einstein static universe for $w=1/3$.
-The unstable mode yields an overall expansion or contraction, but, unlike the ESU, this expansion or contraction mode itself is inhomogeneous.
-For Figs.~1b, 1c, 1d, 2b we have 3, 3, 2, 2 unstable modes, respectively.
-More unstable modes for smaller $w$ is also true of the ESU.
+The inhomogeneous spacetimes of the last section display spectra with very similar characteristics.
+For $w=1/3$ we find only one unstable mode for Figs.~1a, 2a, 2c, 2d.
+The unstable mode yields an overall expansion or contraction, and unlike the ESU, this expansion or contraction mode itself is inhomogeneous.
+For Figs.~1b, 1c, 1d, 2b we have 3, 3, 2, 2 unstable modes, respectively, with the last three having $w=1/10$.

 In Fig.~\ref{f3} we show the first four $\delta B(x)$ and $\delta R(x)$ eigenfunctions and their velocity profiles, for the symmetric case of two singularities shown in Fig.~\ref{f2}a.
 The only unstable mode appears in Fig.~\ref{f3}a.
+For this unstable mode, we see that the metric perturbations are close to being uniform except for the bending down near the boundaries, indicating that the singularities have a constraining effect on the evolution.